emb-riscv/specs-markdown/improvements-upon-privileged.md

 profile, optimised for real-time applications simply for maintaining compatibility with the privileged specs is not a beneficial approach.

+### No need to, everything will run Linux in the future

+> "In the future everything will run Linux, so defining separate non-Linux profiles is a futile exercise."

+Yes.
+Sure.
+Eventually.
+No doubt about it.
+When waiting long enough many things can happen.

+However, for those who are not ready to wait for kingdom come, having simpler devices for critical real-time applications is a requirement for today.

 ### Automatic stacking/unstacking is evil

 > "Automatic stacking/unstacking is fine for Cortex-M, but it is